oesmith/ralio/README.md

     $ npm install -g ralio

-ralio also uses elinks to format HTML content - install it using homebrew.
+ralio also uses elinks to format HTML content - install it using homebrew or apt-get.

 ## Configuration

-Create a config file in `~/.raliorc`.

-    {
-      "username": "USERNAME",
-      "password": "PASSWORD",
-      "project": "BACKLOG PROJECT NAME",
-      "team": "TEAM PROJECT NAME"
-    }
+Run the command `ralio configure` and follow the steps.

 `username` and `password` should be self-explanatory. `project` and `team` should contain the names of the Rally projects that correspond to your project backlog and your team.
 Where I work, we run multiple teams from a common product backlog, hence the different options.
 If you don't work that way,